-The following page discusses the importance of balance training (proprioception) and using volleyball ankle guards to prevent ankle injuries.
+Volleyball ankle guards are a controversial subject.
+The following page discusses the importance of balance training (proprioception) and whether you should or shouldn't be using volleyball ankle guards with the hope of preventing ankle injuries.

 Have you ever noticed that quite often while you pass, you aren't watching the ball hit your arms?
 And when you serve a volleyball, you aren't actually watching your hand contact the ball?